-All these reasons have led us to take this radical step.
-Radical because we, as managing directors, must relinquish our authority to issue directives in the classic sense and must concentrate much more on structural and cultural management in order to reduce our "tensions".
+All the reasons above led us to take this radical step.
+We say radical because we, as leaders, have had to give up our authority in the classical sense and concentrate much more on structural and cultural leadership to resolve our "tensions".

-Our conclusion after meanwhile four years Holacracy : So far it has been worth it!
-The satisfaction of our employees* is very high and productivity has improved.
-However, you can already notice that the Recruitment of new team members is at least different from that of traditional organizations.
-You have to focus much more on the cultural factors of the applicants.
+Our conclusion after four years of Holacracy: it was worth taking the step!
+Team satisfaction is very high and productivity has improved.
+We've noticed how recruiting new team members is different than in traditional organizations.
+Now, you need to focus much more on the cultural factors of the applicants.

-I explain exactly how Holacracy works and how to take the first steps towards implementation in my articleHolacracy in Action: 5 Steps to Developing a High-Performance Team.
-Further information and our presentation from WordCamp Cologne on this topic of Holacracy can be found here.
+I explain exactly how Holacracy works and what the first steps to implementation are in my articleHolacracy in sction: 5 steps to develop a high-performance team.
+Further information and our presentation on Holacracy from WordCamp Cologne can be found here.

-What is the situation in your company or your circle of friends?
-Do you know the same problems?
+What's the situation like in your company or circle of friends?
+Do the problems mentioned here sound familiar?
 Are you perhaps even a founder yourself and have had good or bad experiences with similar concepts?
-I am looking forward to the exchange of opinions!
+I look forward to sharing stories!